National dish: National drinks

 A national drink is a distinct beverage that is strongly associated with a particular country, and can be part of their national identity and self-image.
-National drinks fall into two categories, alcoholic and non-alcoholic.
-An alcoholic national drink is sometimes a national liquor drank straight/neat (as in the case of whiskey in Ireland), but is most often a mixed drink (e.g., caipirinhas in Brazil and pisco sours in Peru and Chile), or beer or wine.
-Examples of non-alcoholic national drinks include tea for China, Coca-Cola for the US, lassis for India, mate for Uruguay, and kompot for East European nations.
+These drinks can be either alcoholic or non-alcoholic.
+Alcoholic national drinks might be spirits consumed straight (like vodka in Russia), but more often, they are mixed drinks (such as caipirinhas in Brazil and Singapore Slings in Singapore), beer, or wine.
+Non-alcoholic national drinks include Coca-Cola in the United States, boba tea in Taiwan, and Thai iced tea in Thailand.

+Several factors can qualify a beverage as a national drink: